pmndrs/react-spring.io/src/pages/md/introduction-1.md

 ## Size

-With everything included you end up with currently `10.7KB` (web), `9.7KB` (react-native) or `6.9KB` (universal export).
-The size will ultimately depend on your build-chain and can decrease a lot with tree-shaking.
+Everything included you end up with currently `10.7KB` (web), `9.7KB` (react-native) or `6.9KB` (/universal export).
+The size will ultimately depend on your build-chain and can decrease with tree-shaking.
+For instance, just importing useSpring without color-interpolations (using the /universal export) you will get `4.7KB`.

 ## Why springs and not durations